 Thursday's T20 Blast predictions and cricket betting tips

-Free cricket tips, best bets and analysis for Thursday's matches in the T20 Blast North and South Groups
+Free cricket tips, best bets and analysis for Thursday's North and South Group matches in the T20 Blast

 When to bet